DalavanCloud/arabic-scribe/README.md

 8. Sampling lines with spaces.
 9. More details about next trials in TODO.md.
 10. Naive implementation of dynamic sampling input tsteps calculation.
+11. Validation mode added to ouput the sampling result of all the validation set.

 Samples
 --------